JulieMontoya/ToePost/building.md

 $ sudo install -c beebasm /usr/bin/
 ```

+## OPTIONALLY INSTALL VICE

+Note that if you install VICE from your distributor's repositories, you
+probably will have to get the copyrighted ROMs from somewhere else.

 ## CONFIGURE THE SOURCE CODE

+### CRTC INITIALISATION

 As supplied, the CRTC is initialised with parameters for a 50Hz (PAL)
 machine.
 A separate initialisation table is also provided for a 60Hz
 (NTSC) PET.
-Search the Source Code for `LDA crtc_data_pal` and follow
+Search the Source Code for `EDIT HERE` and follow the
-the instructions in the comments.
+instructions in the comments.

 For PAL / 50Hz:
 ```